Dateline The Alligator Pear: November 2nd, 16:25

 The thin man met the accountants for an early drink at the Alligator Pear as promised.
 They drank Mojitos, a ridiculous drink that is invariably watered down.
 The thin man had a vodka and soda, a safe choice ahead of what could be a long night.

 The mood of the men swung between giddy and glum.
-One of them was on an app, choosing an escort for later on.
+One of them was on some kind of app, choosing an escort for later on.
 The men advised him on his choice with the surgical precision of serious professionals.
-The Thin Man hoped that he could be as precise in his own operation tonight.
+The thin man hoped that he could be as precise in his own operation tonight.